Manjara Dam

-The Manjara Dam is an earthfill dam on the Manjara River, in the state of Maharashtra in India.
-Till September 2016, the reservoir completely dried up, after four years of no rainfall.
-At end of September 2016 the reservoir became full.
+The Manjara Dam is an earthfill dam on the Manjara River, in the state of Maharashtra, India.
+Till September 2016, after four years of no rainfall the reservoir completely dried up.
+However at the end of September 2016 the reservoir became full.

 The height of the dam above the lowest foundation is 25 m while the length is 4203 m.
 The live water storage capacity is 0.115 km3.

 Although there is increased alkalinity during the summer season when dissolved oxygen is less, the water is suitable for irrigation.